GMDPG98/42spbasecamp_first/Shell00/README.md

 #### tar -cf exo2.tar *

-This command as the other will compress the files.
+This command, as the other, will compress the files.

 ### Shell00 / ex03